It’s classic investment advice: diversify your portfolio!

 Instead, there are a few well-diversified options that make things easy, or at least easy-adjacent, as a beginner.

 - Roboadvisors.
 The big selling point of roboadvisors is that all you have to do is tell them a bit about yourself, your goals, and your risk tolerance, and they build you a low-cost, diversified portfolio automatically—you just set up automatic contributions and the rest is handled.
 It’s truly the easiest and most beginner-friendly way to build a diversified portfolio, and if you’re just getting started, it’s what I recommend.
-Get your first $10,000 managed for free when you sign up for Wealthsimple using this link.
+Get a $50 bonus when you invest your first $500 through Wealthsimple using this link.

 - Single-solution ETFs.
 If you’re willing to do a tiny bit more work, and understand a bit more about the process, there are low-cost, single ETFs that are designed to deliver a full, diversified portfolio for even less than a roboadvisor charges (which isn’t much in the first place!)
 However, you’re on your own for choosing the right single-solution ETF for your needs, and you need to manually buy it every time you want to invest more money.
 If you want to take this route, your best bet is an online brokerage like Questrade.